alikhil/PStandings/README.md

 docker-compose up -d --no-deps parser standings
 ```

-It will take some time to parse all exiting contest files.
+It will take some time to parse all existing contest files.
 But web service will be available.